Chrisrk99/DrivingBehaviorMonitor/README.md

 # DrivingBehaviorMonitor 🚗📱

  group project for tracking driving behavior using live phone sensors (accelerometer, gyroscope) and GPS data.
 This app shows real-time readings for acceleration, braking, and speed consistency.
-We’ve set it up to be beginner-friendly, so anyone on the team can jump in and start working on it without too much hassle.
-Let’s break it down!

 ---